Ellis County License Hearing Guide

 The ALR hearing can have one of three possible outcomes:

-• What You Can Drive For: An occupational license typically restricts you to driving for work, school, or essential household duties.
-The license will specify the hours and locations you are permitted to drive.
+• What You Can Drive For: A restricted license typically limits you to driving for work, school, medical appointments, and essential household errands.

 Getting Your License Back